celery/celery/docs/userguide/tasks.rst

     Please see :ref:`calling-serializers` for more information.

+.. attribute:: Task.compression

+    A string identifying the default compression scheme to use.

+    Defaults to the :setting:`CELERY_MESSAGE_COMPRESSION` setting.
+    Can be `gzip`, or `bzip2`, or any custom compression schemes that have been registered with the :mod:`kombu.compression` registry.

+    Please see :ref:`calling-compression` for more information.

 .. attribute:: Task.backend

     The result store backend to use for this task.
 Defaults to the